-Anyway I’d heard enough stores of people lingering here a little longer than they’d planned to realise this place might prove difficult to leave.
+Anyway I’d heard enough stories of people lingering here a little longer than they’d planned to realise this place might prove difficult to leave.

 Snuck up in the hills of southern Mexico, not far from the Guatemalan border, lies a pretty little town which offers more than enough allure to endure the ardously waltzing roads traversed in order to find it.

-The state of Chiapas brings together Mayan culture with Hispanic like no other place in the country, as well as natural beauty in every direction, and this is arguably the best point to explore it all from.
+The state of Chiapas brings together Mayan culture with Hispanic like no other place in the country – as well as natural beauty sprawled out in every direction – and this magical place is probably the best point to explore it all from.

 Start your time here with a wander and soak up the crumbling quaint colonial architecture.
 The city skyline is dominated by pretty little churches.
 At opposite ends of Centro, the Iglesia de Guadalupe and Iglesia San Cristobal perch above a short climb and offer views back down into the valley.